spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 > **Important Note 2:** If you want to force users to use a `configTemplateId` in-app submissions, use the `condition` field as described below.

-Use the' condition' field to allow operations only for a specific set of config templates against a specific set of clusters.
+Use the 'condition' field to allow operations only for a specific set of config templates against a specific set of clusters.
 For example, to allow a user to:

 - use config-templates with pattern `ct-team-a-*` against `cluster-1` and `cluster-2`